What is vulval intraepithelial neoplasia?

-VIN is a skin disorder that affects your vulva.
+Vulval intraepithelial neoplasia (VIN) is a skin disorder that affects your vulva.
+(See the leaflet called Gynaecological Cancer for more information about the vulva.)
 What happens is that the cells of the skin of part, or several parts, of your vulva become abnormal and change in their appearance.
-It is called VIN as:
+It is called vulval intraepithelial neoplasia because:

 - Vulval means affecting the vulva.